PatternsTechGit/PT_NGRX/README.md

         // map(state => !!state['globalState'].loggedInUser)

         // When application grows there will be many actions that will be emitted from store and each time the value above will be re calculated.
 To avoid that we use concept of selectors.
-        // select operator from ngRx does both.
+        // select operator from NgRx does both.
 Mapping of values and elimination of duplicates. select(isLoggedIn)
       );